 The reorganisation of teaching structures is a challenging task.
 The University Board works together with faculty boards, student representatives, the administration departments and central facilities to coordinate and shape the relevant framework conditions.
 The information and services offered in this context are constantly being updated.
 The recommended courses of action and the links to support services provided below offer a structured introduction to the new approaches.

 1. Contact the people responsible for course planning in your faculty .

-At the beginning, it should be discussed which courses can be held in remote formats in the summer semester 2020.
+At the beginning, it should be discussed which courses can be held in remote formats.
 Together with the persons responsible for course scheduling in your faculty, check whether the courses you are planning to offer are generally suited for using alternative forms of teaching.
 If courses that require physical presence (e.g. practical laboratory experience or field trips) cannot take place, this should be announced on the faculty website and communicated to students.

 In this context, please also refer to the information and services provided by your faculty.
 The colleagues in the faculties have information on teaching and examination options available for you (see the links below).

 Before you start designing individual presentations, developing e-assessments or using video conferencing services, take a look at the module handbook and check the objectives of the course.

 Please examine the course you want to redesign by answering the following key questions: